croaky/laptop/practice/sicp/chapter1.md

 ## 1.1.3 Evaluating Combinations

-A goal of chapter is to think procedurally.
+A goal of this chapter is to think procedurally.
-To evaluated combations, interpreter itself follows a procedure:
+To evaluate combinations, interpreter itself follows a procedure:

 1. Evaluate subexpressions of combination
 2. Apply procedure that is the value of the leftmost subexpression (operator)